 You can also "force" updates at any time through the web-interface.

-We provide you with two secondary DNS servers - one in Dublin, Ireland and another in California, USA.
+We provide you with two secondary DNS servers - one in Frankfurt, Germany and another in California, USA.

 The DNS server software we use is Simple DNS Plus

 To use this service, you must already be running a primary DNS server supporting

 standard DNS zone transfers (for example Simple DNS Plus, BIND, or Microsoft DNS

 Click here to signup for a new account